-Basically, this park is a sand spit that is a part of the UNESCO biosphere reserve.
-It is the fourth-oldest Provincial Park in Ontario, established in 1921.
+Basically, this park is a sand spit that is part of the UNESCO Biosphere Reserve.
+It is the fourth-oldest provincial park in Ontario, established in 1921.

-The Long Point area was inhabited by Attiwanderons followed eventually by Iroquis people.
+The Long Point area was inhabited by Attiwanderons, followed eventually by Iroquis people.
 It was called “The beaver hunting grounds of the Iroquois”.
-Gradually Mississaugas tribe migrated and captured the area for fishing and hunting.
+Gradually, the Mississaugas tribe migrated and captured the area for fishing and hunting.

 Due to its unique coastal ecosystem, the united nation designated this place as a world biosphere area in 1986.

 This park is located on Lake Erie at a specific point called the base of the tip.
-A narrow stretch of road “Long Point Causeway” connects to park from the mainland.
+A narrow stretch of road, “Long Point Causeway,” connects the park to the mainland.